 Marci: That’s a meal by itself.

 Natalie: It is.
-And so with veggies you don’t have meat proteins, of course, but you still have those really robust flavors.
-So if I were having veggies not on the grill I might do something different.
-But with this we have a nice Sauvignon Blanc.
+With veggies you don’t have meat proteins, but you still have those really robust flavours.
+If I were having veggies not on the grill I might do something different.
+But with this we have a nice mouthwatering Sauvignon Blanc.
 So if we keep going?